Nina Chanel Abney

 Nina Chanel Abney is an American artist, based in New York.
 She was born in Harvey, Illinois.
 She is an African American contemporary artist and painter who explores race, gender, pop culture, homophobia, and politics in her work.

 Personal life

-In 2015, Abney said that she and her father started to rebuild their relationship.
 After a fire at their home, Abney and her mother moved in with her aunt in Matteson, Illinois where she attended Rich South High School.
 Abney said that she would get teased about "talking white" by other students.
-In order to connect with other students, she would take requests to draw "portraits of famous black figures in pop culture".
+In order to connect with other students, she would take requests to draw "portraits of famous black figures in pop culture."
 Abney began to explore art more formally in high school.

-She always knew that she wanted to be an artist, but she was not sure what that would look like.
-She said that it took her a while to find her voice when speaking out about issues that matter to her like the #blacklivesmatter movement.
-She is always shocked that her work has been exhibited in museums.
-Some of her influences are the animated series South Park and hip-hop music.
-She feels that, "anyone can be an artist if they want to create and express themselves."
-Her advice to aspiring artists is, "Just do it".
+She said that it took her a while to find her voice when speaking out about issues that matter to her like the Black Lives Matter movement.
+Her influences include the animated series South Park and hip-hop music.